Drug Evaluation Committee 2020-52 Contracting Procedures for Clinical Trials for which a National Clinical Research Supervisor is Appointed

 - Client's agent CRO located in Japan

-The CRO has a letter of attorney regarding the execution of sponsor operations on behalf of Company A. There is no contract of commission, etc. between the CRO and Company B, and the letter of attorney from Company A clearly states that the CRO is to submit the application documents for Company B. In addition, Company B has no authority to contract.
+The CRO has a letter of attorney regarding the performance of sponsor duties on behalf of Company A. There is no contract of commission, etc. between the CRO and Company B, and the letter of attorney from Company A clearly states that the CRO is to submit the application documents for Company B. In addition, Company B has no authority to contract.

 According to Article 15 of the GCP, the procedures for a clinical trial must be carried out by a person who is not a domestic manager of the clinical trial.
 However, according to Article 15 of the GCP, I think that a contract is not included in the procedures related to a clinical trial.